Unboxed-Software/solana-course/content/token22-on-chain.md

 ### 3. Update Program ID and Anchor Keypair

-Once in the starter branch, run

-`anchor keys list`

-to get your program ID.
+Once in the starter branch, run `anchor keys list` to get your program ID.

-Copy and paste this program ID in the `Anchor.toml` file
+Copy and paste this program ID in the `Anchor.toml` file:

 ```rust
 // in Anchor.toml